Genetics BSc/MSci

 Short Description

-This option will examine and explore the genetic and molecular basis of developmental biology in a variety of important experimental model systems, such as yeast, worms, flies and mice.
-Given the direct association between development biology and cancer, the option will investigate the relationship between these two topics.
+This option will examine and explore the genetic and molecular basis of a range of fundamental biological processes and functions in a variety of important experimental model systems such as yeast, worms, flies, plants, mice and humans.
+Given the direct association between such biological processes with human diseases and conditions such as cancer and ageing, and important challenges such as food security, the option will investigate how the use of model organisms can be used to understand and research these important processes.

 Timetable

-This option is assigned to block S2-A. There is normally 3 hours of teaching on Monday.
+This option is assigned to block S2-A. There is normally 3 hours of teaching on consecutive Mondays.

 Excluded Courses